yatheeshraju/testng-docs/docs/testhelpers.md

 ```

+!!! warning
-> Note that testng-failed.xml will contain all the necessary dependent methods so that you are guaranteed to run the methods that failed without any SKIP failures.
+    Note that testng-failed.xml will contain all the necessary dependent methods so that you are guaranteed to run the methods that failed without any SKIP failures.

 Sometimes, you might want TestNG to automatically retry a test whenever it fails.
 In those situations, you can use a retry analyzer.
 When you bind a retry analyzer to a test, TestNG automatically invokes the retry analyzer to determine if TestNG can retry a test case again in an attempt to see if the test that just fails now passes.